yaksh1/Research-Assistant-Extension/workflow/CONTEXT.md

 ---

-## 6. Clipboard Watch Mode
+## 6. Clipboard Watch Mode (In Progress)

 **📝 Description**
-Detect if a user copies large text and offer to summarize it via popup.
+When a user selects text on any webpage, a floating 'Summarize this?' button appears near the selection (like Grammarly).
+On click, the selected text is sent to the backend for summarization and the result is shown in the extension panel or popup.

+**Status:** In Progress.
+Content script now injects a floating button on selection; integration with backend and UI display is next.

 **🎯 Why It’s Valuable**
 Streamlines summarization experience.